This article will help you:

 Which states and municipalities ban the box?

-As of February 2018, 30 states have implemented ban-the-box regulations.
+As of April 2018, 31 states have implemented Ban the Box regulations.

 The following have implemented laws for private employers: